Country Christmas Chicken and Dumplings—a fast and easy recipe of leftover chicken or turkey, creamy sauce, vegetables and biscuit dumplings.

 - Add in the broth.
 Scrape the bottom of the pot so that nothing is sticking.

-- Add in the turkey.
+- Add in the chicken or turkey.
 Dump in the veggies.
 Add in the onion powder, garlic powder, pepper, parsley and salt.

 - Open the can of biscuits and use kitchen shears to cut each biscuit into 4 pieces.
 Place the biscuit pieces on top of the frozen veggies.